 - the system for quality control (based upon the reports of the GEB and GGC risk sub committee)

 - remuneration policy, monitoring both the substance of and compliance with the firm’s policy (based upon participation in and reporting of the remuneration sub committee)

 - risk management, including consideration of potential or actual reputational risks (based upon the reports of GEB and the GGC risk sub committee)

 - the Group’s processes for monitoring complaints related to the firm’s work, including issues raised under whistle-blowing policies and procedures (based upon GEB policies reporting and monitoring)

 - stakeholder dialogue including the review and approval of the Group’s transparency reporting prepared by GEB.

-In the case of the firm in each of Ireland, the Netherlands and the United Kingdom and the firm in such other countries as may be subject to an audit firm governance code or equivalent in the future, the Public Interest Committee:
+In the case of the firm in each of Ireland and the United Kingdom and the firm in such other countries as may be subject to an audit firm governance code or equivalent in the future, the Public Interest Committee: